 In the end, it could probably use a little wilted savoy cabbage for some green on the plate, since it’s a little brown-on-brown, but damn if it doesn’t taste like a walk in the woods.
 The Leccinum, or whatever mushroom you’d want to use (I’d suggest a bolete) really comes through in the breading, and the simple dried mushroom gravy would be good on just about anything, especially if you make it with homemade stock or simmer a ham bone or a piece of bacon in it.
 The recipe makes 5 entree servings if you make 3 oz cutlets.

-Venison Jaegerschnitzel, with Leccinum Gravy and Acorn Spaetzle
+Jaegerschnitzel with Wild Mushroom Gravy and Acorn Spaetzle

 - 1 lb venison trimmed of silver skin, preferably a leg roast